-After completing the Junior cycle and sitting the Junior Certificate students begin the Senior Cycle programme.
-The Senior Cycle generally caters for students from 15 to 18 although the Leaving Certificate is not limited to post-primary students.
+After completing the Junior cycle students begin the Senior Cycle programme.
+The Senior Cycle generally caters for students from 15 to 18 although the Leaving Certificate is not limited to second-level students.
 The main programmes that students can follow at Senior Cycle are:

 - The Transition Year

 Not all of these programmes are followed in every school.
 You must find out what is available in your school or the school you are thinking of attending.